hpatches/hpatches-benchmark/benchmarks/matching/README.md

 ...
 ```

-where each line specifies a pair of patch-image among which the descriptors should be matched.
+where each line specifies a pair of patch-images among which the descriptors should be matched.
 [Recall](../../README.md#reading-patches) that patches in *HPatches* are organized in patch-images, each identified by a pair `SEQNAME.IMNAME`.

 For exxample, the content of `train_easy_illum` looks as follows: